AbdulrahmanBUW/NovaAvaCostManagement/README.md

 #### Validation Rules
 Add custom validation logic in `CostElement.Validate()` method.

-## License

-This project is provided as-is for educational and demonstration purposes.
-Please check individual file headers for specific licensing information.

 ## Support

 For issues and feature requests, please refer to the application's About dialog or contact the development team.